shipyardapp/Shipyard-Documentation/docs/blueprint-library/mode/mode-check-run-status.md

 ---
 id: mode-check-run-status
-title: Mode Template - Check Run Status
+title: Mode Template - Check Run Status (Deprecated)
 hide_title: true
-sidebar_label: Check Run Status
+sidebar_label: Check Run Status (Deprecated)
-description: Information about Shipyard's low-code Mode Check Run Status blueprint.
+description: Information about Shipyard's low-code Mode Check Run Status (Deprecated) blueprint.
 Verify the status of a recently triggered Mode report.
 keywords:
     - mode
     - blueprint
     - template
 ---

-# Mode - Check Run Status
+# Mode - Check Run Status (Deprecated)

 ## Overview
+This Blueprint has been deprecated.
+Please use the vendor's "Trigger" Blueprint and set the "Wait for Completion" option to "True".
+Using this new option is free, more stable, and will complete faster.
+Read more about this change [here](https://www.shipyardapp.com/blog/orchestrate-data-tools-free).

 Check for the status of a single report run on Mode.
 The Vessel's exit code and status will match the status of the Mode run.

 - If the run is not completed, the Vessel will return an exit code of 210, an error.